matthijsvisser/kamstrup-402-mqtt/readme.md

 tail -f debug.log
 ```
 ### Reading values
-If you have any troubles with retrieving the values from the meter, make sure that you've positioned the meter head correctly.
+If you have any troubles with retrieving the values from the meter, make sure that the meter is 'awake', you can do so by pressing any button on the meter.
+It is also important that you've positioned the meter head correctly.
 I may take a while to find the sweet spot.
 For some reason the position for the meter head that I've got is a little bit higher than what the distance keepers on the meter suggest.

 ### Finding the correct com port
 Unplug the usb connector from the computer and plug it back in.
 Use dmesg to find the com port.